 Welcome to the digital archive

-Over the past four years, Toynbee Hall has undergone a major restoration of its historic hall and estate.
+From 2016-2020, Toynbee Hall underwent a major restoration of its historic hall and estate.
 But this project has involved much more than just conservation.
-Revealing Social Reform, Renewing Social Action is a four year plan which will see Toynbee Hall’s heritage, and that of the East End, firmly embedded in our community work.
+Revealing Social Reform, Renewing Social Action was a four year plan which led to Toynbee Hall’s heritage, and that of the East End, firmly embedded in our community work.

 We want to showcase landmark stories of reform and social action from Toynbee Hall and use them to inspire people who are facing similar hardships today, and to find new solutions to social problems.

 As part of this project, funded by the Heritage Lottery Fund, we have been able to launch our digital archive.
 On this site, you have 135 years of social history at your fingertips.
 This site enables us to share stories from Toynbee Hall’s past, about the influential people who have passed through our doors and the central role our local community has played in our history.

 The digital archive has been created with the help of London Metropolitan Archives and the hard work of a dedicated group of volunteers.